TomasHubelbauer/github-actions-code-to-do-github-issues-backup/README.md

 - New to-do comments open new issues
 - Moved to-do comments (line number change) rename the issue
 - Changed to-do comments (to-do text change) close old and open new issue
-- Removed to-do comments close old issues
+- Removed to-do comments close old issues with a comment

 The issue body contains a permalink to the `TODO` comment line, making it a code preview box.
-The closure does not add any comments currently, but see #3.
+The closure comments references close commit and shows its message.

 This action has no `inputs` or `outputs`.